SCVEDC Blog

 Workforce development is a high priority for the SCVEDC.
 Apprenticeship programs are ways in which we can both train up a new generation of employees and strengthen employer engagement to build upon great workforce training models already in place in Santa Clarita.
 Discover new and available apprenticeship programs for your business through the Santa Clarita Valley Economic Development Corporation, your premier one-stop resource for economic development and workforce support resources.

-For more information, please contact Ondre Seltzer, Vice President of Workforce & Economic Development (OndreSeltzer@scvedc.org).
+For more information, please contact Ondre Seltzer, President & CEO (OndreSeltzer@scvedc.org).

 The Santa Clarita Valley Economic Development Corporation (SCVEDC) is a unique private / public partnership representing the united effort of regional industry and government leaders.
 The SCVEDC utilizes an integrated approach to attracting, retaining and expanding a diversity of businesses in the Santa Clarita Valley, especially those in key industry clusters, by offering competitive business services and other resources.